rust-unofficial/patterns/functional/lenses.md

 The same way that traits allow "lens-like" design with static polymorphism and dynamic dispatch, prism-like designs appear in Rust APIs which split problems into multiple associated types to be composed.
-A good example of this is the traits in the parsing crate Serde.
+A good example of this is the traits in the parsing crate *Serde*.

-Trying to understand the way Serde works by only reading the API is a challenge, especially the first time.
+Trying to understand the way *Serde* works by only reading the API is a challenge, especially the first time.
 Consider the `Deserializer` trait, implemented by some type in any library which parses a new format: